natsuki-engr/your-themes/README.md

 ### Update Settings

 When you select a theme in the preview, your current color theme setting will be updated immediately.
 At the top of the preview, you can toggle the setting target between `User` and `Workspace`.
-If no workspace workspace or folder is currently open, you won't be able to select the `Workspace` option.
+If no workspace or folder is currently open, you won't be able to select the `Workspace` option.

 Workspace (or folder) window:
 ![setting targets UI with User and Workspace](./img/target-tabs.png)